 MFW

 Before MFW in 2014, “there had been rumblings in the Delaware Corporate Bar, and also the Delaware Judiciary . . . .”
 For some time after Weinberger, the court was uncertain about what procedural device or mix of procedural devices could obviate entire fairness review for controller freezeouts.
-Before MFW, special committee approval or MOM shifted the burden of proof to plaintiffs.
+Before MFW, special committee approval and MOM each shifted the burden of proof to plaintiffs.
 Still, entire fairness remained the standard of review.
-Further, unlike one-step freezeouts, controller two-step freezeouts might not have been subject to the same entire fairness review absent a disclosure or coercion issue.
+Further, unlike one-step freezeouts, controller two-step freezeouts the second steps of which are short-form mergers might not have been subject to the same entire fairness review absent a disclosure or coercion issue.
+It was unclear if and under what conditions the approvals of both would convert entire fairness review to business judgment review.
 Notwithstanding the difficulty with valuing shares, the Delaware judiciary performed the valuation task relatively well.
-The “good performance” of the judiciary resulted in insufficient incentives for controllers or minority shareholders to test the dual cleansing approach first suggested by academics and then sanctioned by MFW.
+The “good performance” of the judiciary resulted in insufficient incentives for controllers to test the dual cleansing approach first suggested by academics and then sanctioned by MFW.

 Before MFW, in evaluating the use of the dual cleansing approach, controllers that considered freezeouts needed to weigh (i) the combined risks of post-transaction price bumps and related litigation costs against (ii) the combined risks of a rejected freezeout and the judiciary that would still apply the entire fairness standard.
-Presumably, the latter combination of risks outweighed the combination of risks of the former.
+Presumably, the latter combination of risks outweighed that of the former.
 MacAndrews & Forbes Holdings, Inc. had a unique situation: It owned several publicly traded controlled companies, and the controller recognized an opportunity to benefit from a court decision blessing the dual cleansing approach that might go beyond the immediate freezeout.
 The controller ventured to test the new mechanism.

 The Delaware judiciary responded favorably.
 Over the decades, independent directors became prevalent.
 Similarly, institutionalization of the shareholder base progressed, and an IT revolution transpired.
 Together, these factors have reduced collective action and asymmetric information problems.
 These favorable changes in legislative facts encouraged the Delaware judiciary to respect deal prices in controller freezeouts when the deal process adopted the dual approval of both a special committee and the MOM from the outset.
 MFW led the way for two subsequent Delaware Supreme Court decisions, Leal v.
 Meeks and Corwin v.
 KKR Financial Holdings LLC.
 As in MFW, these cases show strong deference to independent director and informed shareholder decisions.